obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian URI.md

 ---
 aliases:
   - Using Obsidian URI
   - Advanced topics/Using obsidian URI
+  - Concepts/Obsidian URI
 ---
 Obsidian URI is a custom URI protocol supported by Obsidian that lets you trigger various actions, such as opening a note or creating a note.